mskhc/dev1/content/en/blog/_posts/2024-04-02-introducing-jobset/2024-04-02-introducing-jobset.md

 Some other key JobSet features which address the problems described above include:

+Replicated Jobs
-1) **Job Groups**: In modern data centers, hardware accelerators like GPUs and TPUs allocated in islands of homogenous accelerators connected via a specialized, high bandwidth network links.
+: In modern data centers, hardware accelerators like GPUs and TPUs allocated in islands of homogenous accelerators connected via a specialized, high bandwidth network links.
 For example, a user might provision nodes containing a group of hosts co-located on a rack, each with H100 GPUs, where GPU chips within each host are connected via NVLink, with a NVLink